RetroDECK/ES-DE/USERGUIDE-DEV.md

 ~/.emulationstation/themes/es-theme-fundamental
 ```

-We now have four entries in the Theme set selector in the UI settings menu, i.e. _rbsimple-DE, modern-DE, es-theme-carbon_ and _es-theme-fundamental_.
+We now have four entries in the Theme set selector in the UI settings menu, i.e. _slate-DE, modern-DE, es-theme-carbon_ and _es-theme-fundamental_.

-Although you place additional themes in your ES-DE home directory, the default rbsimple-DE and modern-DE themes are located in the installation folder.
+Although you place additional themes in your ES-DE home directory, the default slate-DE and modern-DE themes are located in the installation folder.
 For example this could be `/usr/share/emulationstation/themes` or `/usr/local/share/emulationstation/themes` on Unix, `/Applications/EmulationStation Desktop Edition.app/Contents/Resources/themes` on macOS or `C:\Program Files\EmulationStation-DE\themes` on Windows.

-So if you would like to customize the rbsimple-DE or modern-DE theme sets, simply make a copy of their directories to ~/.emulationstation/themes and then those copies will take precedence over the ones in the application installation directory.
+So if you would like to customize the slate-DE or modern-DE theme sets, simply make a copy of their directories to ~/.emulationstation/themes and then those copies will take precedence over the ones in the application installation directory.

 Here are some resources where additional theme sets can be downloaded.